All Products

 3. On the Domain Names page, find the domain name that you want to manage and click Configure.

-4. In the left-side navigation tree, click Cache.
+4. In the navigation pane on the left for the domain name, click Cache.

-5. Click the Custom HTTP Response Headers tab.
+5. Click the Custom HTTP Response Header tab.

 域名管理-配置跨域访问1.png